 Director: Jonathan Liebesman

-There are some films that are filled with cliches and you can predict exactly where the plot is going, but you love them anyway, Darkness Falls is one of those movies, it may not be a cinematic classic, but in my view, in terms of horror cinema, it’s not too bad.
+There are some films that despite being packed to the rafters with cliches and without too much guessing you can predict exactly the route that the plot will take, but you can’t help but love them anyway, Darkness Falls is one of those movies, it may not be a cinematic classic, but in my view, it’s not too bad.

-As with most supernatural horrors, there needs to be a back story, one with lashings of gore and sorrow, Darkness Falls has that in spades, Elderly widow Matilda Dixon is a spinster who gives children treats in return for their baby teeth, but when two children go missing, the townspeople burn her at a stake, only to realise she was innocent, this causes Matilda’s spirit to come back and haunt the town ever since, (far-fetched I know, but entertaining).
+As with most supernatural horrors, there needs to be a back story, one with lashings of gore and sorrow to let you know each of the motivations of each character, Darkness Falls has that in spades, Elderly widow Matilda Dixon is a spinster who gives children treats in return for their baby teeth, but when two children go missing, the townspeople burn her at a stake, only to realise she was innocent, this causes Matilda’s spirit to come back and haunt the town ever since, (far-fetched I know, but entertaining).

 So if you’re in the mood for a reasonable horror film, with a scary villain, good graphics and a scary twist on a beloved children’s tale, this is the perfect film for you.